sproj-org/P13-ContinuumAI/Development/Sprint-1/README.md

 ## **3. Implementing MCP in Our System**

 This was the final phase of Sprint 1.
+We did not have alot of time for this phase, roughly 4-5 days.

 - We began transitioning from manual Python-function workflows to a fully MCP-driven architecture using **Vizro MCP**.
 - During implementation, we discovered that integrating MCP into the old codebase created conflicts because of fundamental differences in design.